Edward Waterhouse: Career

 He started his career as private secretary to Henry Sidney, the Lord Deputy of Ireland, with whom he enjoyed a warm friendship and who employed him in numerous transactions of a highly confidential nature.
 He acquired land in County Kildare and became a freeman of Carrickfergus, representing the town in the Irish Parliament in 1585.
 He was also instrumental in obtaining a charter for the town.
 He then served Sidney's Walter Devereux, 1st Earl of Essex, who was attempting to organise the plantation in County Antrim, until the earl's death.
 Like Sidney, Essex had great confidence in Waterhouse: on his deathbed, the Earl said a fond farewell to "Ned, my faithful friend".
-This high opinion of his character was shared by nearly all the English administration in Ireland, and his great charm made him a favourite of Elizabeth I. The Catholic Irish on the other hand long remembered him as the man who had tortured Dermot O'Hurley, the Archbishop of Cashel, by roasting his feet in the fire, in an unsuccessful attempt to make him renounce the Roman Catholic faith.
-O'Hurley was hanged shortly afterwards.
+This high opinion of his character was shared by nearly all the English administration in Ireland, and his great charm made him a favourite of Elizabeth I. Irish Catholics, on the other hand, have long remembered him as the man who tortured Dermot O'Hurley, the Archbishop of Cashel, by roasting his feet in the fire, in an unsuccessful attempt to make him renounce the Roman Catholic faith.
+O'Hurley was hanged shortly afterwards on 20 June 1584 and, on that same day, Waterhouse was knighted by Sir John Perrot inside Christ Church Cathedral, Dublin, officially because Waterhouse, "dispended yearly more than a thousand marks."

+Meanwhile, Archbishop O'Hurley was Beatified by Pope John Paul II in 1992.

 Waterhouse as a reward for his services received numerous patents and perquisites, of which it seems the most lucrative was bailiff of the River Shannon.
 The favours showered on him aroused the suspicion of the Queen, who summoned him to London in 1582 to give an account of himself.
 Fortunately, he had influential friends at Court, and his personal charm quickly won Elizabeth over.
 He suffered no penalty except the loss of the office of bailiff of the Shannon.

-Waterhouse was knighted in 1584 and in 1586 appointed Chancellor of the Exchequer of Ireland, handing over to George Clive in October 1589.
+Waterhouse was in 1586 appointed Chancellor of the Exchequer of Ireland, handing over to George Clive in October 1589.
 He was made a member of the Privy Council of Ireland.
 He played a major part in the negotiations for the cess, the much-resented tax for the upkeep of garrisons within the Pale, which was eventually abandoned due to the determined opposition of the Anglo-Irish gentry.
 During the Desmond Rebellions he served with the army in Munster.